zio/zio-protoquill/README.md

  - Write a `query.filter(p => p.firstName.inSet("foo", lift(bar), "baz"))` using the `ListFlicer`.
    this could either translate into `WHERE firstName == 'foo' OR firstName == ?
 OR firstName == 'baz'` or `WHERE firstName in ('foo', ?, 'baz')`.
- - Combine MapFlicer and ListFilcer to allow up to N maps to filter each field up to N times this would be very useful with `like` in order to check that a field matches multiple patterns e.g. `...
+ - Combine MapFlicer and ListFlicer to allow up to N maps to filter each field up to N times this would be very useful with `like` in order to check that a field matches multiple patterns e.g. `...
 FROM Person p WHERE p.firstName like 'j%' AND p.firstName like '%e' i.e. find all people whose name starts with 'j' and ends with 'e'.